 Unfortunately, it sometimes happens that students are sent to school sick in the expectation that school facilities are able to cope.
 This is not so - students who are ill at home should not be sent to school.
 This will also minimise any infection spreading to others.
-This is crucial in the current COVID climate.

-COVID: Students who are experiencing flu like symptoms, have a temperature or have been in close contact with others who have tested positive for COVID must isolate and not attend school until cleared by a Doctor or a COVID test.
+COVID: Students who are experiencing flu like symptoms, have a temperature or have been in close contact with others who have tested positive for COVID must be symptom free before they return to school.

-For students who are too sick to remain at school, contact will be made with parents or guardians and a request made for them to be collected.
+For students who are too sick to remain at school, contact will be made with parents or carers and a request made for them to be collected.
 The same arrangements apply for minor accidents.
 However, in the case of serious accident, an ambulance may have to be called or emergency treatment requested.
 Your signature on the enrolment papers gives the school the authority to do this.
-At all times, every effort will be made to make immediate contact with parents or guardians.
+At all times, every effort will be made to make immediate contact with parents or carers.
 Please ensure that all parent/carer contact details are always current and updated.